SP-211: Speech Communication (2B)

 Course-specific student learning outcomes:

-- Students will apply fundamental principles of good communication in the creation and delivery of informative, persuasive and group speeches.
+- Students will be able to apply verbal and non-verbal communication skills while delivering informative, persuasive and group speeches.

-- Students will listen thoughtfully and critically to others, offer constructive critique of peers speeches, and apply the knowledge gained through critique to their own speeches.
+- Students will be able to listen thoughtfully and critically to others; to critique constructively to peers’ speeches and to apply the knowledge gained through critique to their own speeches.

 Use historical or social sciences perspectives to examine formation of ideas, human behavior, social institutions, or social processesUse historical or social sciences perspectives to examine formation of ideas, human behavior, social institutions, or social processes